 Other complaints for non-payment of compensation for the clean-up operations during the oil spill were filed with the RTC of Guimaras by a total of 1,063 plaintiffs who allegedly did not receive any payment of their claims for damages arising from the oil spill.
 The total claims amounted to P292.
-The cases were pending as at December 31, 2020.
+The cases were pending as at December 31, 2021.
 In the course of plaintiffs' presentation of evidence, they moved for trial by commissioner, which was denied by the trial court.
 The plaintiffs elevated the matter by way of a petition for certiorari to the Court of Appeals in Cebu City (CA).
 On January 9, 2020, the CA issued a Resolution granting plaintiffs' motion for reconsideration of the earlier resolution denying their petition and ordering the Parent Company to file its comment on plaintiffs' petition within 10 days.
 On February 6, 2020, the Parent Company filed a motion for reconsideration of said Resolution which remains pending to date.
 In the meantime, proceedings before the trial court continues.
 Less than 200 of the plaintiffs have testified so far.

-e.
+d.
 Effect of COVID-19

-The Group, being engaged in the fuel business, has been affected by the implementation of Enhanced Community Quarantine (ECQ) in the National Capital Region and other key cities in the Philippines and Movement Control Order (MCO) in Malaysia.
+Since the start of the global pandemic, the Group, being engaged in the fuel business, has been affected by the implementation of Enhanced Community Quarantine (ECQ) in the National Capital Region and other key cities in the Philippines and Movement Control Order (MCO) in Malaysia.
 The reduced economic activities and travel restrictions due to lockdowns in many countries significantly affected volumes of both the Philippine and Malaysia operations.

 Global oil prices began to plunge in March 2020 as the price war among top oil producing countries was worsened by the demand destruction caused by the COVID-19 pandemic.
-Dubai crude plunged from US\$64/bbl in January to US\$20/bbl in April, posting record low levels in 26 years, which resulted in successive rollbacks in pump prices and reflected in the nearly P15 billion net inventory loss incurred in the 1st semester of 2020.
-With Organization of Petroleum Exporting Countries (OPEC) and Russia agreeing to output cuts, recovery in oil prices was also seen in May and June as Dubai crude rose by about \$10/bbl per month, stabilized at around \$44/bbl in the second semester resulting in net inventory gains of almost P5 billion for the Group in the 2nd semester of 2020.
+Dubai crude plunged from US\$64/bbl in January to US\$20/bbl in April, posting record low levels in 26 years, which resulted in successive rollbacks in pump prices and reflected in the substantial net loss of the Group in 2020.

+With Organization of Petroleum Exporting Countries (OPEC) and Russia agreeing to output cuts, recovery in oil prices was seen starting May 2020.
+From then on international oil prices began to climb steadily.
+Dubai averaged to about \$71/bbl in 2021 as against \$42/bbl in 2020.